Guide to gifts from Georgia for Christmas or any occasion

 Other cool Christmas gifts to buy in Georgia

-Cosmic Dance is a Georgian clothing brand who collaborates with local artists to create exclusive prints for their clothing line.
+Cosmic Dance is a Georgian clothing brand that collaborates with local artists to create exclusive prints for their clothing line.
 But apart from local artists, they also have prints made exclusively for them by Christophe Szpajdel, a famous artist from Belgium who is also known as Lord of the Logos due to his logo designs for rock and heavy metal music bands.

 Their clothing line includes oversized t-shirts, hoodies, jogger pants, tote bags, bucket hats, and jackets to name just a few.
 They sell online as well as have a small shop at 18/2 Kote Afkhazi St.

 NairNairi offers a wide choice of shoelaces with various prints, including prints inspired from famous movies/anime/cartoons like My Neighbor Totoro, Fight Club, Death Note, Harry Potter, The Matrix, Spange Bob, and Simpsons to name a few.
-Music lovers can choose laces with The Beatles, Bowie, Radiohead, Pink Floyd, and the Gorillaz.
+Music lovers can choose laces with The Beatles, Bowie, Radiohead, Pink Floyd, and Gorillaz.

 Do you or your friends have a furry friend?
 Ringo offers handmade leather packs with biodegradable bags for picking up feces.
 This environmentally-friendly product comes in various colors and a separate box for an additional four bags to stock up.
 Additionally, they have three shades of vegan bags too.